ybergner/cpsx/README.md

 * A copy of the CPS unit must be placed on every page where the chat should appear.
 * Students who may lose their connection will be able to rejoin their last conversation; for this reason, students must explicitly log out of their chat session to remove themselves from the active membership list.
+* Chat logs are stored in a database called ajax_chat via the OpenEdX MySQL server